 - Just because something worked for you once doesn’t mean it always will.
 Be adaptable or get left behind!
 This is certainly true for my business, especially in this rapidly growing and changing industry, but it’s also a great metaphor for life.
 If you aren’t willing to change or grow, you will eventually stagnate and no one wants that.
 It’s important to be open to new experiences, trying new things, going a different way because that could end up leading you somewhere better than you could have ever imagined.
 Keeping an open mind is key.

 - Holding a grudge or holding onto anger doesn’t hurt anybody but you.
 I could write an entire book on this subject, but in order to not make this blog post 375 pages long, I’ll leave you with this thought: forgiveness is the most powerful thing out there and it’s important for you to forgive people not just for that person, but actually for yourself, because it’s too big of a burden to carry anger around for very long.

 - Ain’t nobody got time for drama.
 Really though.
-If there’s anything that my 20s FLYING by has taught me, it’s that our time on earth is limited and it shouldn’t be full of drama, it should be full of champagne, sunshine, and as many bellyaching, tear inducing laughs as possible.
+If there’s anything that my 20s FLYING by has taught me, it’s that our time on earth is limited and it shouldn’t be full of drama, it should be full of champagne, sunshine, and as many bellyaching, tear-inducing laughs as possible.
 Find the people that make you happy and bring goodness to your life and forget about the rest.